Prachi-Ar/Portfolio-Guide/README.md

 # 🗺 Portfolio-Guide
-This is a guide to all my data analysis projects- SQL, Python, R, Tableau and Power BI.
+This is a guide to all my data analysis and visualisation projects- SQL, Python and R..

 You can connect with me on my [LinkedIn profile](https://www.linkedin.com/in/prachi-arya-37aa29136/).